Lo-o/DropletOffice/readme.md

 Also possible to use 'deno run --allow-env --allow-net server.ts'

-## Config.ts file
+## credentials json
-create a config.ts file with the following contents: const dbCreds = {
-  user: "FILL IN (deno/officeadmin)",
-  database: "officetrivia",
-  password: "",
-  hostname: "localhost",
-  port: 5432,
-};

-export { dbCreds };
+Fill in the credentials json first to get a working link with the postgres database